mitmproxy/www/src/content/posts/releases/mitmproxy7/index.md

 Clients usually talk in plaintext to HTTP proxies -- telling them where to connect -- before they ultimately establish a secure TLS connection through the proxy with the destination server.
 With mitmproxy 7, clients can now establish TLS with the proxy right from the start (before issuing an HTTP `CONNECT` request), which can add a significant layer of defense in public networks.

+So instead of simply specifying `http://127.0.0.1:8080` you can now also use HTTPS via `https://127.0.0.1:8080` (or any other listen host and port).

 ### Windows Support for Console UI